-Vaginal dryness issues can be helped by using lubrication products which are now available in many supermarkets.
+Vaginal dryness issues can be helped by using lubrication products which are available in many stores.
 Lubricants can also help with pain as they will reduce the friction against the scar tissue caused by surgery.
 You can also ask your doctor about other options to treat vaginal dryness.

 If you use the pill, you may need to change your birth control, particularly if you have an ileostomy.
 Oral contraceptives are often not absorbed with a shorter small intestine.
-Talk to your doctor or stoma care nurse about the best form of birth control for you.
+Talk to your doctor or ostomy care nurse about the best form of birth control for you.

 DID YOU KNOW?

 Strengthening your pelvic floor muscles can really help you enjoy more satisfying intercourse.
-Our me+TM recovery programme features a host of gentle recovery movements to help you reconnect with your abdominal muscles after surgery.
-Give us a call on 0800 467866 to find out more.
+Our me+[TM] recovery program features a series of gentle recovery movements to help you reconnect with your abdominal muscles after surgery.